-Laura has purposely maintained a versatile practice dealing with both complex financial and children cases.
-She is recognised for both her skill as an advocate and her ability to assist her clients to resolve difficult and emotionally-charged disputes by agreement.
-Laura was appointed as a family Recorder (part-time judge) in 2018 and is available to conduct private FDRs.
+Laura has a maintained a purposely versatile practice dealing with complex financial and private law children disputes.
+She is recognised for both her skill as an advocate and her ability to assist her clients to resolve difficult and emotionally-charged cases by agreement.
+Laura was appointed as a family Recorder (part-time Circuit Judge) in 2018.

 Laura’s practice encompasses matrimonial finance, cohabitation disputes, applications under Schedule 1 of the Children Act 1989 and related enforcement proceedings.
 She is regularly instructed (both alone and as a junior to leading counsel) in cases involving business assets, trust structures, intervening parties and allegations of non-disclosure.

 With Charles Howard QC, Laura recently represented the applicant mother in DN v UD, securing the first ever outright award of capital to a child to purchase a home, along with what is believed to be the largest reported Sch 1 housing fund.

 Having studied modern languages at Oxford before coming to the Bar, Laura is particularly interested in cases with an international dimension including applications made under Part III of the Matrimonial and Family Proceedings’ Act 1984 and those in which jurisdiction is contested.
 Laura is a co-author, with Richard Castle, of the Practical Law notes on financial relief after an overseas divorce.
 Laura is also a co-author of the practitioner textbook ‘1KBW on Trusts in Matrimonial Finance Proceedings’, edited by Richard Harrison QC.

 - UD v DN (Schedule 1, Children Act 1989; Capital Provision) EWCA Civ 1947

 - Tchenguiz-Imerman v Imerman 2 F.L.R.
 939